tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 Since this is a chocolate bar with words, we can create a simple one-part mold by thermoforming a piece of plastic onto a master model.
 I had access to more sophisticated tools on hand because I had access to the University's [Media, Arts & Design Center](https://arts.uchicago.edu/explore/initiatives/media-arts-data-and-design-center-madd-center)!
 Meaning that I had a couple of ways to form a template.
 The only complication is that I wanted precision, clean edges, and clean curves.

-##### 3D Printing (Not It)
+##### 3D Printing (No)
 Although 3D printing is great for prototyping model and could give me computerized precision to form the actual bar - the actual printing time and resolution (texture of the print) made it impractical as a way of creating templates, in addition to being a waste of filament.

-##### Carving Wood (Not It)
+##### Carving Wood (No)
 I like the idea of using wood as the master template, but carving was too imprecise/messy.
 Any handwriting in the wood would look awful if it were done by me.

-##### CNC'ing Wood (Not It)
+##### CNC'ing Wood (No)
 A Computer Numerical Control carving/milling/engraving machine would be perfect for my goals, but the CNC machine available was a desktop engraver.
 A couple of test runs with this machine were not very promising.
 The engraver wasn't strong/consistent enough to cleanly shave off wood for an engraving.
 I wish I had taken a picture, but the results weren't amazing.

-##### Laser Cutting Wood
+##### Laser Cutting Wood (Yes)
-This is a hacky solution, but I ended up using multiple passes on a laster cutter (Universal Laser Systems VLS 6.6) to make multiple passes on a piece of wood - to slowly burn the top later of the wood.
+This is a hacky solution, but I ended up using multiple passes on a laster cutter (Universal Laser Systems VLS 6.6) on a piece of wood.
+Each pass burns/etches a layer of wood that gives it a deep (and accurate) engraving.
 This approach is not an ideal use of a laser cutter, but it was the only option that provided me the precision and automatic computer fonts I wanted.
-An added bonus is that the vectorization used lets me create bars as big/small I want without having to create a new design each time.
+An added bonus is that the vectorization within the template allowes me to create bars as big/small I want with a simple resize in Adobe Illustrator.

-The bar was 16.7cm x 7.5cm and came in two main variants:
+These two bars had the same text (16.7cm x 7.5cm), but etched in two different ways:
 ![chocolate template](/figures/chocolate_fig2.jpg){: .center-image }
 <center> <font size="2"> <i>
-Identical wordings, but two variants: words engraved in (top) and words engraved out (bottom).
+Identical wordings, but different etching technique: words engraved in (top) and words engraved out (bottom).
 </i> </font> </center>
 <br>